-Climate-related scenarios and models Details

-applied

-2DS IRENA IEA Sustainable development scenario IEA NPS Other, please specify BP Evolving Transition Scenario, Shell Sky Scenario, BP Rapid Transition Scenario Vermilion examines & reassesses climate risk-including a 2D scenario & the potential impacts-at least annually, more frequently as needed.
-Our modelling focuses on the primary energy component of the value chain with inputs from our BUS & Corporate groups including but not limited to prospect inventory, development schedule, economic inputs including carbon liability, market dynamics, energy & carbon efficiency, infrastructure optimization, regulation/policy development & distributed energy production.
-Our assumptions include but are not limited to impact from govts supporting a 2D scenario, stabilization of carbon pricing in the medium to long-term & value associated with carbon intensity of energy.
-The outcomes inform our business strategy & resource planning that support our competitive advantage rooted in operational efficiency, circular economy approaches & renewable energy generation.
-As a result we are able to develop lower-carbon energy resources that can feed local markets.
-In addition, the Board, executive team & senior mgrt, participated in a focused scenario analysis in 2019, examining two scenarios (World Economic Forum White Paper, September 2019, The Speed of the Energy Transition: Gradual or Rapid Change?) that compare a Gradual and Rapid transition, with the latter meeting Paris Agreement goals to limit global temperature increases to 1.5 to 2D.
+Cilliate- Details related scenarios and models applied 2DS Vermilion examines & reassesses climate risk-including a 1.5-2D scenario & the potential impacts-at least annually, more frequently as needed.
+Our modelling focuses on the primary energy IRENA component of the value chain with inputs from our BUs & Corporate groups including but not limited to prospect inventory, development schedule, economic inputs including carbon liability, market IEA dynamics, energy & carbon efficiency, infrastructure optimization, regulation/policy development & distributed energy production.
+Our assumptions include but are not limited to impact from govts Sustainable supporting a 1.5-2D scenario, stabilization of carbon pricing in the medium to long-term & value associated with carbon intensity of energy.
+The outcomes inform our business strategy & resource development planning, & support our competitive advantage rooted in operational efficiency, circular economy approaches & renewable energy generation.
+As a result we are able to develop lower-carbon energy scenario resources that can feed local markets In addition, the Board, executive team & senior mgmt participated in a focused scenario analysis in 2019-20, examining two scenarios (World Economic Forum IEA NPS White Paper, September 2019, The Speed of the Energy Transition: Gradual or Rapid Change?) that compare a Gradual and Rapid transition, with the latter meeting Paris Agreement goals to limit Other, global temperature increases to 1.5 to 2D.
 This analysis covered all areas of the organization, based on geography (all BUs) and product (oil, gas, geothermal).
-We selected these scenarios because they provide wide-ranging global thought on the energy transition, including credible experts & global companies, & an effective summary of complex inputs and analysis.
-The scenarios consider a timeline to 2050, which aligns with our focus on the SDGs (2030), the Paris Agreement (2050) & canada (net-zero emissions by 2050).
-We consider this 30-year span to include critical long-term global ambitions, plus short-to mid-term horizons that provide for more concrete estimations and goal-setting.
-The Gradua
+We selected these scenarios because please they provide wide-ranging global thought on the energy transition, including credible experts & global companies, & an effective summary of complex inputs and analysis.
+The scenarios consider a specify (BP timeline to 2050, which aligns with our focus on the SDGs (2030), the Paris Agreement (2050) & our key operating regions: EU (climate-neutral by 2050) & Canada (net-zero emissions by 2050).
+We consider this 30-year span to include critical long-term global ambitions, plus short- to mid-term horizons that provide for more concrete estimations and goal-setting.
+The Gradual scenario aligns with Transition such scenarios as IEA New Policies Scenario & BP Evolving Transition Scenario; Rapid scenario aligns with those such as IEA SDS & IRENA.
+Based on these scenarios, we assessed the key factors impacting the energy transition, including influence of new energy technologies & speed of adoption, changes in policy @ulation, & emerging markets such as India.
+We assessed related risks Shell Sky & opportunities, impacts on the company & strategies for resilience-overall & by BU.
+Key results included our identification of regulatory & policy changes as the most significant driver of a rapid Scenario, transition for the company.
+We used these results in the global reassessment and revitalization of our business strategy in 2020-21.
+Also known as our VET Vision, it contains six strategic objectives: BP Rapid Extraordinary People & Culture; Integrated Sustainability; HSE-Everyone, Everywhere, Everyday; Business & Operational Excellence; Financial Discipline; & Robust & Profitable Portfolio.
+Within Transition each objective, we engaged the board, management & staff globally to create tangible long-term objectives to 2030& short- & mid-term commitments to establish immediate progress.
+This included a Scenario) low-carbon transition plan, along with the setting of new emission reduction targets: an aspirational target of net zero emissions from our operations by 2050 (Scopes 1 & 2), supported by our existing track record in setting & meeting emission reduction targets, & a new target to reduce our Scope 1 emissions intensity by 20% by 2025, compared to a 2019 baseline.
+We have also committed to setting additional targets every five years, which will include assessing how Scope 3 emissions and intensity may be reduced.